 As the sister site to its Borough market location, Arabica’s new 66 cover restaurant in the recently developed Kings Cross area offers up a whole new menu inspired by the Mediterranean and Middle East, with some of the most-loved dishes from its Borough Market counterpart thrown in for good measure.

-With dark wood communal bench like seating, large windows and modern furnishings the restaurant had a nice buzz to it as we arrived for an early dinner, that intensified throughout the night.
+With dark wood communal bench like seating, large windows and modern furnishings the restaurant had a nice buzz to it, that intensified throughout the night.

 Starting with drinks, all inspired by classic cocktails with a middle eastern twist we went for the Rania’s Spritz, a variation on the classic Aperol Spritz with rosewater, chilli and sea salt and the espresso martini which was a little too strong to be properly enjoyed.

 When it came to ordering, helpful and knowledgeable staff recommended ordering four dishes per person to be shared.
-To start, the hummus kx with subtle hints of chilli and garlic coming through to add a little something extra to the standard dip came paired with a moutabel aubergine dip which was a favourite of the evening, the smokiness of the aubergine was complemented perfectly by the sweetness of the pomegranate, all mopped up with piping hot, soft and fluffy flatbreads which arrived in paper bags.
+To start, the hummus kx with subtle hints of chilli and garlic add a little something extra to the standard dip and came paired with a moutabel aubergine dip which was a favourite of the evening.
+The smokiness of the aubergine was complemented perfectly by the sweetness of the pomegranate, all mopped up with piping hot, soft and fluffy flatbreads which arrived in paper bags.